hieudo-dev/spotify-next/README.md

 # spotify-next

-Spotify-next is a clone of the Spotify web app that is built on top of Spotify's API.
-It is built with Next.js, Next-Auth, Tailwind CSS, and React Query.
+Spotify-next is a clone of the Spotify web app, powered by Spotify Web API.
+It's built with Next.js, Next-Auth, Tailwind CSS, and React Query.

 Disclaimer: This project is for educational purposes only.